 - Hence, the ADR process takes advantage of opportunities that will boost the data rate.
 If the sacrifices being made helps the system operate more efficiently, then the sacrifice will be made using ADR.

-After the gateways receive and interprets a data packet using LoRa technology, the gateway forwards the data to the network server via standard IP connections, like Ethernet or 3G.
+After the gateways receive and interpret a data packet using LoRa technology, the gateway forwards the data to the network server via standard IP connections, like Ethernet or 3G.
 If the network server receives the same data packet from several gateways, it will only process one of them, and disregard the copies.
-Hence, if the server will receive three of the same data packet, because the trash can is connected to three gateways in our illustration, then only one of these data packets will be processed, making for a highly accurate and very efficient data transfer.
+Hence, if the server will receive three of the same data packet because the trash can is connected to three gateways in our illustration, then only one of these data packets will be processed, making for a highly accurate and very efficient data transfer.

 As in every engineering application, there are trade-offs in the world of LoRaWAN when it comes to power, speed, and range.
 This simple diagram below displays the points of consideration.

 Increasing time of data bit ——-> reduces data rate ——-> lower speed

 Decreasing time of data bit ——-> increases data rate ——-> higher speed

 Increasing the range and reducing power ——-> lower speed

 Increasing the range and quickening the speed ——–> requires higher power

 Increasing the speed and reducing power——-> shorter range